 Product management is hard

-Clearly defined product increments, sprint goals, and a prioritised product backlog are all ways to document product decisions and describe to the development team what needs to be done.
+Clearly defined product increments, sprint goals, and a prioritised product backlog are ways to document product decisions and inform the development team what to do.

-However, delivery frameworks do not describe how to fill up your backlog because determining “value” is context-dependent, technically hard, complex and prone to error.
-Did you ever wonder why so many software products are poor to use and so many projects go on to fail?
+However, delivery frameworks do not describe how to populate your backlog because determining “value” is context-dependent, technically hard, complex and prone to error.
+Have you ever wondered why so many software products are poor to use and so many projects fail?

-Understanding stakeholder needs and wants is the foundation for building any product, and should be a continuous and ongoing activity within agile projects.
-The product owner is accountable for deciding which new product features or changes will best satisfy stakeholder needs and wants, and makes the call when exactly to deliver them (aka. realising “value”).
+Understanding stakeholder needs is the foundation of every software product and should be a continuous and ongoing activity.
+The product owner decides which new product features or changes will best satisfy stakeholder needs and is responsible for making the call when precisely to deliver them (aka. realising “value”).

-Planning poker is an important part of this, allowing the development team to provide the product owner with cost/effort/complexity estimates, informing milestones and potential delivery dates.
-However, estimates are not the full story and shouldn’t be used to entirely decide what the backlog looks like and which stories get done.
+The development team provides cost/effort/complexity estimates to the product owner, informing milestones and potential delivery dates.
+However, estimates are not the whole story and shouldn’t be used to entirely decide what the backlog looks like, nor which stories get done.

-The product owner should look beyond the cost/effort/complexity of each product backlog item, taking a wider view and considering things like the overall product road map, how the composition of a given product increment combines to form collective value, key business drivers and market trends, the impact of technical debt over the short/medium/long term, outstanding bugs and user feedback etc.
+The product owner should look beyond each backlog item, taking a more comprehensive view to consider things like the overall product roadmap, how the composition of a given product increment combines to form collective value, key business drivers and market trends, the impact of technical debt over the short/medium/long term, outstanding bugs and user feedback.

 None of this is deterministic and can be predicted with 100% accuracy either; confidence levels should be considered.
 Alternative solutions and workarounds are good to have for worst-case scenarios as well.

-Holding all of this in mind when making product decisions that are often highly visible, long-lasting and which impact real users is the hardest part of being a product owner.
-However, it also makes product ownership and management so incredibly fulfilling and rewarding.
+Making product decisions that are often highly visible, long-lasting and impact real users is the hardest part of being a product owner.
+However, it is what makes product ownership so incredibly rewarding.

 Get in touch if you need our help